About Davis

 Davis has worked with dozens of clients, including prominent brands such as Netflix, the BBC, National Geographic, Columbia Sportswear, Hydro Flask, Travel Alaska, and Matador Network.
 His work has been recognized in various publications including The Atlantic, Smithsonian Magazine, and the National Wildlife Federation.

-Davis' debut feature documentary "Project Home," produced in partnership with The Moving Picture Institute, chronicles the inspiring efforts of tech entrepreneurs building the world's first 3D printed community for impoverished families in Southern Mexico.
-The film will be available to stream later this year.
-Currently, Davis is in post-production on his second feature film, "Troubled Water," which follows two lifelong friends as they paddle over 400 miles down the coast of Lake Michigan to raise awareness about environmental threats impacting the Great Lakes.
+Davis' debut feature documentary Project Home, produced in partnership with The Moving Picture Institute, chronicles the inspiring efforts of tech entrepreneurs building the world's first 3D printed community for impoverished families in Southern Mexico.
+The film is now streaming on AppleTV & Amazon Prime.
+Davis' second feature documentary & directorial debut, Troubled Water, follows two friends as they embark on an epic standup paddle journey through the Great Lakes and join a fight to shut down the most threatening oil pipeline in the country.
+The film will premiere at film festivals early 2024 and be released publicly later that year.

 Driven by his deep respect for the environment and commitment to conservation, Davis' passion for the natural world extends to his personal life, where he enjoys freediving, spearfishing, surfing, snowboarding, backpacking and anything else that will get him into the outdoors.